Setting The Scene

 An armistice is an agreement by warring sides to cease fighting.
 It may or may not lead to a permanent peace; sometimes it is only a cease-fire for a certain time while terms are worked out for a permanent surrender, and if the negotiations fail, fighting will start again.

 At the end of World War 1, Germany had reached what most observers regarded as a point of no return.
-They were exhausted of resources and had been driven far back into Germany during the last weeks of the war, losing all the territory they had gained over the previous four years.
+Their army was exhausted of resources and had been driven far back into Germany during the last weeks of the war, losing all the territory they had gained over the previous four years.

 On November 8, 1818, German delegates were escorted across the battle line to take up negotiations in a railway car in a forest about 37 miles north of Paris.
 But the French wanted the negotiators to understand the depth of their resentment toward Germany for the destruction that France had suffered in the four years of war.